miyagipipi/ZRAG/README.md

 ### Step-1 Insert Contexts

-For the extracted contexts, we insert them into the LightRAG system.
+For the extracted contexts, we insert them into the ZestRAG system.

 <details>
 <summary> Code </summary>